What is a soakaway and could it help protect your property from flooding and waterlogging?

-Soakaways are a sensible addition for those looking for rainwater drainage for their homes.
-We take a close look at all the pros and cons and how to install one
+Soakaways are a sensible addition for those looking for rainwater drainage for their gardens and driveways

 What is a soakaway?